-A third or fourth year student on probation because of a score below 70% in a clinical rotation or in an EFM course must remediate the course or rotation.
+A third or fourth year student on probation because of a score below 70% must remediate the course or rotation.
 The student will then be reviewed by the Student Performance Committee at the end of the academic year and may be recommended for continuation of, or removal from, probation.
 Students who fail any portion of COMLEX twice will be recommended for a remedial course of action under the direction of the Office of Medical Education.